karlafischer/Econometric-Analysis/Proyecto Regresión Logística/Data/README.md

-This carpet contanis the data used for the data and the code
+This carpet contanis the data used for the report and the code.